 Oncology Speech Therapy

-Oncology speech therapy may be recommended if you're having head or neck radiation, or if you experience symptoms such as:
+Oncology speech therapy may be recommended if you plan to or have had head or neck radiation, or if you experience symptoms such as:

 Difficulty swallowing.
 Swallowing problems may include coughing, choking or throat clearing when drinking or eating; a wet, gurgly sounding voice during or after meals; a sensation of food being stuck in the throat; discomfort when eating; or a loss of food or liquid from the nose when eating.